0dan0/qr/docs/control/eclipse/README.md

 It is tricky to capture both the massive drop in light, and the drama of totality, in a single timelapse capture.
 If possible, this is best achieved with multiple cameras, editing and blending the results in post.

-1)	Capture mostly optimized for the totality – Night Lapse ISO 100, 4s interval, Shutter Auto and starting about 15 minutes before the totality, running until 15 minutes after.
+#### Type 1 - Capture mostly optimized for the totality
+Night Lapse ISO 100, 4s interval, Shutter Auto and starting about 15 minutes before the totality, running until 15 minutes after.
 Resulting in a ~17 second timelapse, 2 seconds in totality (if a 4-minute totality.)

-2)	Capture optimized for the drop in brightness - Timelapse ISO 100, 10s interval, starting an hour before totality.
-Limiting the shutter to say 1/30th of a second
-(this is your creative choice.)
+#### Type 2 - Capture optimized for the drop in brightness
+Timelapse ISO 100, 10s interval, starting an hour before totality.
+Limiting the shutter to say 1/30th of a second (this is your creative choice.)
 At 1/30, the last 5-6 stops of teh eclipse will be more dramatically show the light impact upon the landscape.
 Resulting in a ~25 second timelapse, ~1 second in totality.

 Note: Timelapse stock (not Night Lapse) is limited to a maximum of 1/8 second exposures, combined with ISO maximum of 100, this is a good option without Labs firmware.